 Oak Park Concert Chorale, in 2016, created the Composer-in-Residence position.
 The OPCC Composer-in-Residence is designed to give gifted artists a platform to share their music and provide opportunities to work directly with members of our group.
 We believe that the collaboration between composer, conductor, and ensemble is important and will foster a high level of artistry within our group.
 Additionally, we are excited about the new choral music that will be written specifically for us and look forward to premiering these new works and sharing them with our community.

 Michael Wolniakowski is our first Composer-in-Residence.
 Michael brings a great wealth of experience as a composer, conductor, editor, and keyboard player, and has created his own publishing company, Tempo 1˚ Press.

 More about Michael Wolniakowski, composer

 He has served as continuo player for works by J. S. Bach, including a great deal of the cantata literature.
-He has been soloist for performances of rarely-performed music of Bach including the concerto for two and three harpsichords.
-Composers and singers whom he coaches have won top prizes in national competitions in the US.
+He has been soloist for performances of rarely performed music of Bach including the concerto for two and three harpsichords.
+His sacred music has been included and performed in the London Festival of Contemporary Church Music since 2017.

 As a singer, Michael has toured with the Ionian Singers (London, UK) throughout central London and the Northern Jutland area of Denmark.
 Additionally, Michael has sung under influential conductors including Bob Chilcott, Timothy Salter, and Paul Spicer.